Language: EN

 The Return of C++

-C++11 introduced major improvements like lambda functions, automatic type deduction (auto), smart pointers, concurrent and parallel programming, among others.
+C++11 introduced significant improvements such as lambda functions, automatic type deduction (auto), smart pointers, concurrent and parallel programming, among others.

-But, even more importantly, C++11 marked a turning point because it demonstrated that the language could evolve and adapt to modern needs.
-Also, that there was intention to do so.
+But, more importantly, C++11 marked a turning point, because it demonstrated that the language could evolve and adapt to modern needs.
+Furthermore, that there was intent to do so.

-From that moment on, the standardization committee decided to adopt a regular release cycle with new versions approximately every three years, establishing a new era of constant evolution for C++.
+So, from that moment on, the standardization committee decided to adopt a cycle of regular releases with new versions approximately every three years, establishing a new era of constant evolution for C++.

 C++14, C++17, and C++20

-Following the success of C++11, the next versions, C++14 and C++17 solidified the focus on frequent updates.
+Following the success of C++11, the next versions, C++14 and C++17, solidified the approach of frequent updates.

 C++14, released in 2014, focused on minor improvements and fixes to C++11, such as enhancing type deduction and adding the std::make_unique functionality.